gtheler/thesis/110-sds/sds.md

 ### Matching formulations {#sec-matching-formulations}

-The [Lorenz’ dynamical system](http://en.wikipedia.org/wiki/Lorenz_system) system and the [NAFEMS\ LE10](https://www.nafems.org/publications/resource_center/p18/) benchmark problem, both discussed earlier in [section @sec-scope,] illustrate how well the FeenoX input file matches the usual human-readable formulation of ODE or PDE problems.
+The [Lorenz’ dynamical system](http://en.wikipedia.org/wiki/Lorenz_system) system and the [NAFEMS\ LE10](https://www.nafems.org/publications/resource_center/p18/) benchmark problem, both discussed earlier in [section @sec-scope], illustrate how well the FeenoX input file matches the usual human-readable formulation of ODE or PDE problems.
-In effect, [figure @sec-nafems-le10-problem-input] shows there is a trivial one-to-one correspondence between the sections of the problem formulated in a sheet of paper and the text file `nafems-le10.fee`.
+In effect, [figure @fig-nafems-le10-problem-input] shows there is a trivial one-to-one correspondence between the sections of the problem formulated in a sheet of paper and the text file `nafems-le10.fee`.
 The same effect can be seen in the NAFEMS LE11 problem, which involves a temperature distribution given as an algebraic expression of $\vec{x}$:

 ```include